AltimateAI/vscode-dbt-power-user/media/validateProject.md

 open /Users/alice/.dbt
 ```

-When you press the "Validate Project" button, the console window will display an output similar to the one illustrated below.
+When you press the "Validate Project" button, the console window should display an output similar to the one illustrated below.

 ```
 19:08:24  Running with dbt=1.6.5